-A labeled fire door must be hung on steel ball-bearing-type or listed hinges.
-NFPA 80 allows the use of steel hinges with steel ball-bearings without a listing.
+A labeled fire door must be hung on steel ballbearing-type or listed hinges.
+NFPA 80 allows the use of steel ball-bearing hinges without a listing.
 Steel hinges that meet the criteria of NFPA 80 have been proven to be adequate during a fire.
-There are certain hinge designs made of non-ferrous metals which may be used on fire doors in accordance with the listing information for the particular hinge but may result in a lower fire rating.
+There are certain hinge designs made of non-ferrous metals which may be used on fire doors in accordance with the listing information for the particular hinge but may result in a lower fire-protection rating.

 Hinges with ball bearings are required in order to provide smooth operation and to minimize wear throughout the lifetime of the opening.
 Remember, a fire door must close in the event of a fire.
-Worn hinges will cause the door to sag, effectively preventing the door from closing.
 Exception: Some manufacturers may provide doors with hinges that use other antifriction bearing surfaces if they meet the requirements of ANSI/BHMA A156.1.

-NFPA 80 allows the use of standard weight (0.134 inch leaf thickness) 4-1/2" steel hinges as a minimum on 1- $\frac{3}{4}$ " doors up to 4'-0" in width and 8'-0" in height.
-Doors over 8'-0" in height shall have heavy weight (.180 inch leaf thickness) 4- $\frac{1}{2}$ " hinges as a minimum.
-Some manufacturers have the capability of providing lighter weight hinges on doors over 8'-0" in height as part of a listed assembly.
+NFPA 80 allows the use of standard weight (0.134 inch (3.4 mm) leaf thickness) $4-\frac{1}{2}$ " (114.3 mm) steel hinges as a minimum on $1-\frac{3}{4}$ " (44.45 mm) doors up to 4'-0" (1.22 m) in width and 8'-0" (2.44 m) in height.
+Doors over 8'-0" (2.44 m) in height shall have heavy weight (.180 inch (4.6 mm) leaf thickness) $4-\frac{1}{2}$ " (114.3 mm) hinges as a minimum.
+Some manufacturers have the capability of providing lighter weight hinges on doors over 8'-0" (2.44 m) in height as part of a listed assembly.
 (Consideration should be given to larger hinge sizes for frequently used or heavy doors.)